 Synchrotron techniques provide a way to observe changes in material properties such as oxidation state or crystalline phase.
 They also allow the non-destructive, in-situ analysis of complex electrochemical reactions in operating devices.
 Many synchrotron techniques are element specific, which is especially important for targeted analysis of alloy-based electrode materials.

-Catalysis is a well-established application of synchrotron spectroscopy, where experiments can be carried out in-situ or in-operando to monitor changes in metal chemistry and reaction intermediates.
-Synchrotron-based spectroscopy is uniquely suited for the chemical analysis of catalytic systems, and many techniques are surface sensitive and element specific, allowing targeted analysis of complex catalytic reactions.
-These techniques provide direct information on important catalytic properties like oxidation state, crystalline phase and coordination chemistry.
+Catalysis is a well-established application of synchrotron spectroscopy and x-ray diffraction/total scattering, where experiments can be carried out in-situ or in-operando to monitor changes in phases, metal chemistry and reaction intermediates.
+Synchrotron-based spectroscopy is uniquely suited for the chemical analysis of catalytic systems.
+Many techniques are surface sensitive and element specific, allowing targeted analysis of complex catalytic reactions.
+Diffraction and total scattering techniques yield information about the short, medium and long range structure of the catalyst material.
+These techniques provide direct information on important catalytic properties like oxidation state, crystalline phases, particles size and coordination chemistry.

 Uncovering the complex physical and chemical interactions between the components of composite materials is a unique advantage of synchrotron-based techniques.
 Synchrotron-based X-ray imaging has proven extremely useful for imaging the microstructure of composite materials like carbon fiber, alloys, fiberglass and laminar structures.
 It is also much faster than conventional techniques, allowing in-situ imaging of defects, damage, stress and manufacturing processes like resin curing.